 |Financially Reviewed by Somer G. Anderson|

-Selecting the right type of lending vehicle requires careful consideration.
-You may find yourself inundated with the sheer volume of qualifying requirements, including loan-to-value ratio assessments.
+Selecting the right type of loan for your small business requires careful consideration.
+You may find yourself overwhelmed with the sheer volume of qualifying requirements, including loan-to-value ratio assessments, your credit score, and time in business.
 A loan-to-value ratio is an assessment related to the risk of lending that lenders look at before approving a loan.
 Selecting an inappropriate business loan type may mean poor value or undesirable interest terms

-As an illustration of the above, a startup lending option requires several years of financial history, the owner’s stake in the business, and credit history.
-Whereas applying for a business acquisition loan presents fewer time-constraining aspects, i.e. an existing cash-flow and a credit history.
+As an illustration of the above, a startup business loan requires several years of financial history, the owner’s stake in the business, and credit history.
+Whereas applying for a business acquisition loan presents fewer time-constraining aspects, i.e. an existing cash flow and a credit history.
 As we move through defining these various options of business finance support, you’ll develop a broad understanding of the best option for you.

 As you consider the types of business financing for your business, you’ll find that there are several factors to consider.
 Regardless if you need startup funding or commercial real estate funding, we’ll help you understand the different borrowing options and their requirements.